oybcst/Watershed-modeling/README.md

 - Henrique Haas, School of Forestry and Wildlife Sciences at Auburn University

-This Notebook plots observed USGS data vs SWAT simulatated data for a selected station in the Mobile River Basin for streamflow, sediment, nitrate, and phosphate.
+This Notebook plots observed United States Geological Survey(USGS) data vs Soil & Water Assessment Tool(SWAT) simulatated data for a selected station in the Mobile River Basin for streamflow, sediment, nitrate, and phosphate.

 Click the Binder button below to open the Notebook.
 This Notebook uses R and may take a while to load the first time.